 Rochester Community and Technical College

-- Rochester Community and Technical College was founded in 1915 on a motion by Dr. Charles Mayo to the Rochester School Board and is celebrating 100 years of higher education opportunities in Rochester, Minnesota.
+- Founded in 1915 on a motion by Dr. Charles Mayo to the Rochester School Board, RCTC has been providing students higher education opportunities in Rochester for over 100 years.

-- Rochester is Minnesota’s oldest original community college and one of the nation’s oldest original community colleges.
+- RCTC is Minnesota's oldest, public two-year college and one of the nation's oldest original community colleges

-- The college serves approximately 8,200 students in credit-based courses and 3,000 students in noncredit courses.
+- The College serves approximately 8,000 students in credit-based courses and 5,000 students in noncredit courses

-- Rochester is Minnesota’s third-largest city and home to the world-renowned Mayo Clinic and IBM.
+- Rochester is Minnesota's third-largest city and home to the world-renowned Mayo Clinic and IBM Rochester

-- Rochester Community and Technical College is part of a learning alliance with Winona State University.
-This long-term collaboration offers certificate programs through master’s degrees, all delivered on the Rochester campus.
+- RCTC is part of a learning alliance with Winona State University.
+This long-term collaboration offers certificate through master's degree programs.

 Student Enrollment and Demographics